Matt Vierling Player Props: Tigers vs. Rays

 Rays Pitching Rankings (2022)

-- The pitching staff for the Rays had a collective 8.7 K/9 last season, which ranked 12th in MLB.
+- The Rays pitching staff was 12th in the league last season with a collective 8.7 strikeouts per nine innings.

-- Rays pitchers combined to surrender 172 total home runs at a clip of 1.1 per game (15th in the league).
+- The Rays allowed 172 total home runs last season (1.1 per game) to rank 15th in baseball.

+- Springs makes his first start of the season for the Rays.

+- The 30-year-old lefty last appeared Tuesday, Oct.
+4 against the Boston Red Sox, when he started and went three innings.

 © 2023 Data Skrive.
 All rights reserved.